Malaysian federal budget: Budget process

-The budget is announced in the Dewan Rakyat (House of Representatives) by the Minister of Finance, who traditionally wears baju Melayu while doing so.
+The budget is announced in the Dewan Rakyat (House of Representatives) by the Minister of Finance, who traditionally wears Baju Melayu while doing so.
 The Budget is then voted on by the House.
-Budgets are a confidence measure, and if the House votes against it the government can fall, although never happened to Prime Minister to date.
+Budgets are a confidence measure, and if the House votes against it, the government can fall, although it has never happened.
 The governing party strictly enforces party discipline, usually expelling from the party caucus any government Member of Parliament (MP) who votes against the budget.
 Opposition parties almost always vote against the budget.
 Since 2008, the opposition bloc used to prepare a complete alternative budget and present this alternative to the Malaysian people along with the main budget.
 In cases of minority government, the government has normally had to include major concessions to one of the smaller parties to ensure passage of the budget.

 Malaysia follows the conventions of the Westminster system.
 For example, the prime minister must have the support of a majority in the Dewan Rakyat (House of Representatives), and must in any case be able to ensure the existence of no absolute majority against the government.
 In relation to the budget, that requires that if the House fails to pass the government's budget, even by one ringgit, then the government must either resign so that a different government can be appointed or seek a parliamentary dissolution so that new general elections may be held to re-confirm or deny the government's mandate.

 The process of creating the budget is a complex one which begins within the working ranks for the Federal Government.
 Each year, the various departments and agencies that make up the Government submit what are called 'The Main Estimates' to The Treasury Board Secretariat.
 These documents identify the planned expenditure of each department and agency, linking these proposed expenses to programs, to objectives and ultimately to the priorities of the current ruling Government.
 The Treasury Board Secretariat combines these budget estimates and compile an initial proposed budget.
 From there, the Cabinet and Prime Minister's Department adjust the budget based on a series of economic, social and political factors.
 In reality, decisions are usually made with the primary intend of re-election and so often include advantages for key regions and lobby groups.

 The government reserves the right to submit "supplementary supply bills", which add additional funding above and beyond what was originally appropriated at the beginning of the fiscal year.
 Supplementary supply bills can be used for things like disaster relief and to update its agencies' spending totals for the current financial year and report any governmental re-organisations.